Jumpman Gaming Bingo Sites (2026) — 150+ UK Brands, One Operator

 What’s the Mega Wheel?

 Most common welcome offer. £10 deposit, spin, up to 500 free spins. £8 max payout per 10 spins, total conversion tied to your lifetime deposits and capped at £250.
 Put another £20 in later and you get another spin.
+If you actually win the headline 500 spins, only the first 50 credit automatically — the remaining 450 require a manual support email to claim.

 Who owns Jumpman Gaming?